Superuser666-Sigil/human-eval-Rust/README.md

 The evaluator includes multiple layers of security:

-1. **Pattern-based filtering**: Blocks dangerous code patterns before execution (filesystem, network, process operations, unsafe code, etc.)
+1. **Pattern-based filtering** (optional, enabled by default): Blocks dangerous code patterns before execution (filesystem, network, process operations, unsafe code, etc.).
+Can be disabled with `--no-enforce-policy` for pure HumanEval compatibility.
 2. **Process isolation**: Each evaluation runs in a separate process
 3. **Docker/Firejail sandboxing** (recommended): Full container/jail isolation with resource limits

+**Policy Enforcement Modes**:
+- `--enforce-policy` (default): Enables pattern-based filtering for security.
+Use this for production evaluation of untrusted LLM-generated code.
+- `--no-enforce-policy`: Disables pattern filtering for pure HumanEval compatibility.
+Use this when you need exact 1:1 comparability with the original HumanEval benchmark format (research/publication mode).

 **Sandbox Modes**:
 - `docker` (recommended): Uses Docker containers with `--network=none`, read-only filesystem, memory/CPU limits